jessicalemos/jessicalemos/README.md

 Hi, I'm Jéssica Lemos, a software developer from Portugal.

-- 🔭 I'm currently finishing my thesis
+- 🔭 I'm looking for new challenges
-- 🌱 I'm finishing my master's degree in Software Engineering
+- 🌱 I have already finished my master's degree in Software Engineering
-- ⚡ I'm currently working at Talkdesk as a Tech Dojo - Software Engineer
+- ⚡ I'm currently working at Talkdesk as a Software Engineer - New Learner